 Councilor King asked about the 55+ housing.
 Mr. Chase said he was originally looking for a 50% general exemption from the growth cap but that went away when they removed the plan for the apartments.
 The 55+ and the entry level housing would be exempt.
-That would be anywhere from 32-45 homes.
+The entry level housing will be anywhere from 32-45 homes.